 La Sportiva Ultra Raptor II: Pros vs. Cons

 In several ways, the Ultra Raptor II is an outlier.
-It's strong where most trail runners are weak (support)—and weak where most trail running shoes are strong (weight savings).
-That's why it's crucial to weigh the shoes pros and cons:
+It's strong where most trail runners are weak (support) and weak where most trail running shoes are strong (weight savings).
+That's why La Sportiva now calls it a hiking shoe—and why hikers should weigh its pros and cons:

 Overall Recommendation: